mabatko/Gaming-in-AWS/README.md

 Now, when we have instance type sorted out, it's time to decide operating system.

 You can go the easy route and pick Windows server - there is even AMI from AWS with Windows Server 2019 and driver preinstalled.
 It works nicely and you can play all the games in a few minutes.
 What's the catch?
-On-demand Windows instances are ~50% more expensive than Linux instances and more than twice as expensive when it comes to spot instances.
+On-demand Windows instances are ~50% more expensive than Linux instances and more than twice as expensive when it comes to spot instances (again, in my region).
 Since playing cheaply is my main driver, I go with Linux (also, being a former Unix admin may play a role).
 Downside is that many games in my Steam library don't run natively on Linux.
 Fortunately, there is Proton from Steam which partially plugs this hole for me (but you may be out of luck).

 So why Ubuntu 18.04 which celebrates five years since release when these lines are written?
 It's simple.
 AMD GPU driver for Ubuntu works only with Ubuntu 18.04.
 Newer Ubuntu versions are not supported (I tried and failed but give it a try and let me know :)).